WELCOME TO THE GTS ALUMNI ELECTIONS 2013!

-Media, Meaning and Ministry in the Digital Reformation
+Media, Meaning, and Ministry in the Digital Reformation

 The Paddock Lectures were founded in 1880 by General Seminary benefactor George A. Jarvis and named in honor of The Rt.
 Rev. Benjamin Henry Paddock, Class of 1852.
-The Lectures have become a prestigious and highly anticipated feature of GTS’ annual Alumni/ae Gathering.
+The Lectures have brought to General's campus a remarkable group of Anglican scholars, from William Temple to Sarah Coakley, and have become a prestigious and highly anticipated feature of GTS’ annual Alumni Gathering.

 Her work has been highlighted by the Atlantic Monthly, the Daily Beast, the Utne Reader, the Washington Post, the Wall Street Journal, Australian Radio National, the BBC, CNN, State of Belief Radio,and other national and international news outlets.